jzhong0821/History-Club/src/content/blog/draft-Jack-Farewell.md

 ## Moving forward

 The danger of Stevenson’s transformation is that students may become bored of talking just as the school opens its ears.
-The fight is not over, but We should also recognize the opportunity: the school is listening.
+The fight is not over, but we should also recognize the opportunity: the school is listening.

 There an active attempt from the administration to take in active student feedback, and these moments of openness are rare.
 Moments like this must be met with clarity, courage, and seriousness of purpose.

 ## Farewell